 Business Applications provides an opportunity for students to understand issues surrounding the effect of emerging technologies upon multiple organizational environments.
 Students will explore the use of technology by organizations to solve problems as well as gain strategic competitive advantage in the market place.
 Students will individually investigate the advanced capabilities of Productivity Software to solve relevant business problems.
 Upon completion of the course, group projects will demonstrate knowledge of concepts learned.
 The design of projects will necessitate the use of analysis, synthesis, and evaluation activities.
-This course cannot be used as an LL, for ICS or M/CIS majors.
 3:0:3

-IS 315 Computer Systems Analysis and Design I
+Computer Systems Analysis and Design I

 This course presents various philosophies, terminology, and techniques used in the analysis and implementation of the system development life cycle.
 The student will investigate such areas as project proposals, logical systems, flow diagrams, data modeling, dictionaries, and documentation.
 The student will learn how to use a CASE tool.
-Prerequisite: IS 205.
 3:0:3

-IS 316 Computer Systems Analysis and Design II
+Computer Systems Analysis and Design II

 Continuation of IS 315.
 The student will continue to study the concepts and methods used in a system development life cycle.
 In addition, the student will gain practical experience by working on various projects.
 The student will use a CASE tool for his/her project work.
-Prerequisite: IS 315.
 3:0:3

-IS 317 Systems Analysis and Design
+Systems Analysis and Design

 This course will study the concepts and methods used in the analysis, design and implementation of information systems development.
 The student will investigate such areas as project initiation, logical and physical design, modeling, prototyping, and use of multiple methodologies in information systems development.
-Prerequisite: IS 207.
-3:0:3 smaller, more manageable components, objects, that can be easily created with object-oriented technologies.
-Students will explore the principles of object-orientation and utilize Unified Modeling Language (UML) to define objects, their behaviors, and relationships to other objects.
-The student will investigate approaches to object-oriented development and the relationship to implementation in such technologies as Java.
-Prerequisite: IS 317.
 3:0:3

-IS 320 Object-Oriented Modeling
+Object-Oriented Modeling